k3d-io/k3d/docs/usage/commands/k3d_registry_create.md

 ### Options

 ```
+      --default-network string   Specify the network connected to the registry (default "bridge")
   -h, --help                     help for create
   -i, --image string             Specify image used for the registry (default "docker.io/library/registry:2")
       --no-help                  Disable the help text (How-To use the registry)
   -p, --port [HOST:]HOSTPORT     Select which port the registry should be listening on on your machine (localhost) (Format: [HOST:]HOSTPORT)
                                   - Example: `k3d registry create --port 0.0.0.0:5111` (default "random")
 ```

 ### Options inherited from parent commands